Budget reduction drives lawmakers and contractors to defensive corners

 Congress is already locked in a steel-cage death match over the budget, but now side fights are breaking out in the aftermath of the president's fiscal 2013 budget release.
 The request—which calls for the first reductions in defense spending in a decade—killed at least five programs and reduced scores of others.
 It also compounded the list of parochial concerns with another round of base closures, cutbacks to the Air National Guard and Reserves and increases in health care fees and ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Guide To The Fights Ahead Over Defense Spending".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Guide To The Fights Ahead Over Defense Spending".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.